 5. Exit-intent pop-ups

-Some shoppers just want to compare prices and offers.
-They will add items in multiple shopping carts from multiple businesses.
+Some shoppers want to compare prices and offers.
+They will add items to multiple shopping carts from multiple businesses.
 When a limited-time offer of an additional 3 or 5% discount jumps at them, it will make your website stand out among the other cold and unresponsive ones.
 That’s how tools such as our pop-up app can recover 21% of abandoned carts.
 All things being equal, the very presence of an offer will tip the scale in your favor.
 People love a good deal.

-Bonus Tip: If all this makes sense but feels like too much to take on, consider getting some part-time help from a virtual eCommerce assistant.
-These are freelancers, working independently or through agencies, who can help you with tasks such as making sure your website and shopping cart contain correct information, organizing and managing product images for your site or landing pages, troubleshooting issues or providing customer service, processing orders, maintaining inventory, listing new products on your site or places like Amazon, and much more.
+Bonus Tip: If all this makes sense but feels too much to take on, consider getting part-time help from a virtual eCommerce assistant.
+These are freelancers, working independently or through agencies, who can help you with tasks such as making sure your website and shopping cart contain the correct information, organizing and managing product images for your site or landing pages, troubleshooting issues, or providing customer service, processing orders, maintaining inventory, listing new products on your site or places like Amazon, and much more.
 This kind of help is invaluable in giving you room to breathe, plan, and devote your time to important challenges such as cart abandonment.

 Customers love options and deals.
 That’s half the thrill of buying.
 At the same time, they want to feel safe and reassured, and they want their shopping to be convenient.
 What was once the job of a good shopping assistant or a store manager can now be implemented in eCommerce businesses and, for the most part, automated.
 It needn’t be complicated or expensive, and the customers will surely appreciate it.